 C. Parental Approval Form (FWS Form 3-2087).
 All volunteers under the age of 18 must obtain written permission to perform volunteer activities from a parent or legal guardian.
 Keep signed parental approval forms on file with Volunteer Services Agreements.
 Service staff should check with the State employment agency to determine if volunteers under 18 also need a work permit from the State.
 It may be necessary to obtain additional parental approval for special situations, such as participation in lyme disease blood testing programs.
 The unit supervisor should coordinate this aspect of the program with the Regional Safety Manager.

 2.10 How long do I maintain volunteer records?
 Maintain copies of volunteer records on file in the field station or office for 3 years after termination of the volunteer's service.

 For additional information on the content of this chapter, contact the Division of Visitor Services and Communications.
-For additional information regarding this Web page, contact Krista Holloway, in the Division of Policy and Directives Management.
+For additional information regarding this Web page, contact Krista Bibb, in the Division of Policy and Directives Management.